pzandre/books_api/README.md

 You can also submit reviews and ratings for a given book.
 These will be stored locally using SQLite as the Database.

 The API can also provide a list of top-rated books and the monthly average rating for a given book.

+### Tests

+To run the tests run the following command in the root of the project:

+`pytest`